 The third phase of your policy year begins after your total spending for covered health care adds up to your policy's out-of-pocket maximum.
 After this threshold, your insurance company will pay 100% of the cost of covered health services.

-How much is a typical deductible in 2021?
+How much is a typical deductible?

 - Amount spent on covered doctors, treatments and health services